samharper94/ODSI/README.md

 - Optional: Connect webcam(s) or use built in webcam
 - Change WiFi network to the Tello
 - Run app

+At this time, connection to Spot and any robots running ROS requires some custom scripts on the robot side to enable the messages to be sent.
+This area is under development.

 # How to Build
 AT THIS TIME, BUILD ONLY SUPPORTED FOR WINDOWS 10/11, WINDOWS X86_64 STANDALONE APP OR MAC MOJAVE IN INTEL, NOT UWP OR ANDROID